December 6, 2022Review Recipe

-One of my favorite flavors to savor during the holidays is peppermint, so when I saw these Peppermint Christmas Ornaments I just about jumped out of my seat.
-An easy DIY ornament, they just scream Christmas and I can only imagine how beautiful they would look hanging on the Christmas tree.
+An easy DIY ornament, they just scream Christmas and we can only imagine how beautiful they would look hanging on the Christmas tree.
 All you have to do is melt some spare peppermint candies in fun Christmas shapes using metal cookie cutters!
 Be sure to save some candies for yourself too.

 2. Cookie Cutter Ornaments

 Aluminum cookie cutters are super easy to find around Christmas time.
-You can buy them in big bundles at Target, Walmart, and nearly any dollar store around!
-After making your Christmas cookies this year, use the cookie cutters to make these beautiful cookie cutter ornaments.
+You can buy them in big bundles at Target, Walmart, and nearly any dollar store.
+After making your Christmas cookies this year, use the cookie cutters to make these beautiful cookie-cutter ornaments.
 Use them as a frame to display festive holiday scrapbook paper, favorite family photos, or even children’s artwork.
 They would be great for personalized gifting as well!

 3. Jersey Pom Pom Ornament

 Everyone has a collection of old raggedy t-shirts saved up at home.
-Now you can put them to good used with this wonderful tutorial for handmade jersey pom pom Christmas ornaments!
+Now you can put them to good use with this wonderful tutorial for handmade jersey pom pom Christmas ornaments.
 These ornaments look great on the tree and make the perfect Christmas craft project for kids of all ages.
 It would be so fun to fill a mini tree with all pom pom ornaments.
-This project is fun. easy, and best of all budget friendly.
+This project is fun. easy, and best of all budget-friendly.

 5. Cork Snowman Ornament

-This tiny little cork snowman ornament only requires four simple supplies, but adds the perfect amount of festiveness to a Christmas tree or holiday package.
-All you need is a recycled cork, some basic craft paint, a picture hanger from the hardware store and a length of twine or ribbon.
-A few crafty touches and you will have created this adorable Christmas ornament!
-I also think it would be beautiful to use as a gift tag on Christmas presents.
+This tiny little cork snowman ornament only requires four simple supplies but adds the perfect amount of festiveness to a Christmas tree or holiday package.
+All you need is a recycled cork, some basic craft paint, a picture hanger from the hardware store, and a length of twine or ribbon.
+With a few crafty touches and you will have created this adorable Christmas ornament.
+We also think it would be beautiful to use as a gift tag on Christmas presents.